 - 34. When our queries have been answered and any amendments to your data have been processed, we will ask for your data to be signed off by your provider's accountable officer. - 35.
 We will send you a verification form by email.
 Please check that the date and version number match those in your most recent HESF workbook.
 Your accountable officer will need to sign this form, which should then be emailed to dataverification@officeforstudents.org.uk.
-The final deadline for us to have received the sign-off form is noon on Monday 3 February 2020.
+The final deadline for us to have received the sign-off form to guarantee that you provider is included in the initial grant announcement is noon on Tuesday 1 February 2022.